Mountaineering Basics: How to Get Into Mountaineering

 On the Rocks, Blended or Extra Ice?

-Each different type of climbing requires a different skill set.
-It takes years to become a well-rounded mountaineer that knows enough to handle any type of terrain.
 At first, beginning mountaineering feels extremely overwhelming.
 In order to keep some focus, find an area or skill set that you want to develop and see where it takes you.

-I wanted to climb tall, snowy mountains in the Himalaya.
-However, after a few years of practice, I found that I love weekend summits that are lower in elevation, but require technical rock skills.
-Stay flexible and allow your love for the mountains to guide the type of climbs you’d like to tackle.
+When I first started mountaineering, I wanted to climb tall, snowy mountains in the Himalaya.
+However, after a few years of practice, I found that I actually love weekend summits that are lower in elevation, but require technical rock skills.

 1. Finding Your Mountain

-Getting into mountaineering often times depends on your geographical location.
+Getting into mountaineering often depends on your geographical location.
 For example, if you’re in California, you’ll want a solid understanding of both snow travel and rock skills.
 For those in the Pacific Northwest, glacier safety is essential.
 Colorado is more geared towards alpine climbing, while Alaska offers a bit of everything, including that menacing altitude.

 There are plenty of resources out there to help you pick a mountain climb.
 Summit Post and Mountain Project offer an enormous amount of beta (climbing term for information) about various summits and climbs world-wide.
 Blogs are another great resource.
 Be sure to use the term “trip report” in your Google search to find first-hand information about what the mountain is like.